Looting and flames erupt in Minneapolis amid growing protests over George Floyd's death

-Anger over the death of George Floyd spilled into the streets of Minneapolis for a second night Wednesday, with one death, widespread looting and a fire that shrouded the Lake Street neighborhood in smoke.
+Anger over the death of George Floyd under a police officer’s knee spilled into the streets of Minneapolis for a second night Wednesday, with a shooting death, widespread looting and a fire that shrouded the Lake Street neighborhood in smoke.

-One person was fatally shot in the area late Wednesday, police said.
-They had little information about the circumstances of that death, but planned to release more information at a news conference after midnight.
+One person was fatally shot in the area where the protest was taking place late Wednesday, possibly by a pawnshop owner who said the person was looting his business.

+In a news conference early Thursday, police spokesman John Elder said two officers responded to the scene outside Cadillac Pawn & Jewelry at 1538 E. Lake Street and administered first aid to the wounded man until medics arrived.
+He was taken to HCMC, where he died.

 A spokesman for Gov. Tim Walz’s office said late Wednesday that 50 to 60 State Patrol troopers will be called in to help Minneapolis police.
 There was as yet no plan to call out the National Guard.